Efficiently Computing Compact Formal Explanations: Experimental Results

 We also show that explanation size can help detect \emph{out-of-distribution} (OOD) samples.
-Consider the scenario in which CIFAR10 and GTSRB images are fed into the MNIST-CNN model as OOD samples (we crop the former two to let them have the same size as MNIST).
-We use the $\mathsf{OpenCV}$ library to convert color images into gray-scale.
+Consider a scenario in which CIFAR10 and GTSRB images are fed into the MNIST-CNN model as OOD samples.
+We crop the images so they have the same size as MNIST images and use the $\mathsf{OpenCV}$~\cite{opencv_library}\footnote{\url{https://pypi.org/project/opencv-python/}} library to convert color images to grayscale.
 The goal is to preserve the primary semantic meanings at the center of these images.
-We collected $900$ samples in total -- $300$ each from MNIST, CIFAR10, and GTSRB, and plotted their maximum softmax probability and explanation size, as shown in Figures~\ref{fig:ood-cnn-prob-size} and \ref{fig:ood_cnn_linear} of Appendix~\ref{app:ood}.
-We observe a significant separation between the in- and out-of-distribution samples.
-The existing work~\cite{softmax-baseline} mentioned above used the maximum softmax probabilities for OOD detection also.
-Following this, we compare the effect of using maximum confidence and explanation size to detect OOD samples from CIFAR10 and GTSRB.
-From Figures~\ref{fig:ood-cnn-cifar10-auroc} and \ref{fig:ood-cnn-gtsrb-auroc}, we can see that explanation size yields better ROC curves for both datasets and also achieves higher AUROC values, i.e., $93\%$ on CIFAR10 and $98\%$ on GTSRB.
-We perform similar OOD detection on the MNIST-FC model, and show the advantages of using explanation size in Figure~\ref{fig:ood-fc} of Appendix~\ref{app:ood}.
+We collected $900$ samples in total---$300$ each from MNIST, CIFAR10, and GTSRB, and plot their maximum softmax probability and explanation size, as shown in Figure~\ref{fig:ood-cnn-prob-size} (see also Appendix~\ref{app:ood}).
+We observe a significant separation between the in- and out-of-distribution samples, suggesting that smaller explanation sizes are associated with in-distribution inputs.
+A standard technique from previous work~\cite{softmax-baseline} uses the maximum softmax probabilities for OOD detection.
+We compare using explanation size and confidence to detect OOD samples from CIFAR10 and GTSRB.
+From Figures~\ref{fig:ood-cnn-cifar10-auroc} and \ref{fig:ood-cnn-gtsrb-auroc}, we see that explanation size yields better ROC curves for both datasets and also achieves higher AUROC values, i.e., $93\%$ on CIFAR10 and $98\%$ on GTSRB.
+We perform similar OOD detection on the MNIST-FC model in Appendix~\ref{app:ood}.
+We remark that this section aims to illustrate the utility of formal explanations, not to outperform state-of-the-art OOD detection methods, which are beyond this paper's scope.
+In Appendix~\ref{app:incorrect}, we also show that explanation size is a useful proxy for detecting \emph{misclassified} samples.

-\section{Related work}
+\section{Related Work}